pscally1005/pscally1005.github.io/_posts/recipes/meatless/2024-01-22-baked-potato.markdown

 - vic
 Description: Baked Sweet Potatoes are possibly the easiest side to a meal of all time.
 Just prick it with a fork, wrap it, and bake it.
 They're great on their own, not even needing any spices if you don't want any.
 Sweet potatoes are a great source of fiber and vitamin A, and help you in feeling full.
 For my other stable carb side, check out <a href="rice-and-beans">Classic Rice and Beans</a>
 Instructions:
 - Wash your sweet potato, and prick it a few times with a fork.
-Wrap in aluminum foil, and air fry at 400F for 45 minutes<br><br>
+Wrap in aluminum foil, and air fry at 400F for 45 minutes

 - Slice in half, and let steam out before eating.
-Optionally, top with a small pinch of salt<br><br>
+Optionally, top with a small pinch of salt
 - <center><img src="/assets/Food/Meatless/Baked Potato/baked-potato-2.jpg" alt="" class="instruction-image"></center>
 ---